jayp570/cloudsim-eec/README.md

 Each algorithm is a different branch in the repository.
 The current branch, main, is simply the starter code provided to us.
 Please go to the other branches to see our scheduling algorithms.
+An algorithm should be able to run only with modifications to Scheduler.cpp.
+If not, please clone all the files in a branch and run the code.

 Algorithms
 1. Greedy